GollumSF/libsass-bundle/README.md

 # libsass-bundle
-Add libsabb filter for AsseticBundle
+Add libsabb filter for AsseticBundle into Symfony2

 ##For composer :